 You can have an amazing idea for a new product or service, but will it be a hit?
-There are many reasons why products fail, but one of the most important ones is that solutions do not always solve real problems.
+There are many reasons why products fail, but one of the most important ones is that solutions do not always solve the real problem.

 Only by understanding the real problem, you can come up with the right solution.
-That is why, at CREAX, we invest a lot of time and effort in identifying the real problems.
+That is why, at creax, we invest a lot of time and effort to find the real problem.